 CSC (the Finnish IT Center for Science) is a government-owned organization which provides a lot of services, most notably huge HPC clusters, data, and IT infrastructure services to the academic sector.
 All of their services are free to the academic community (paid directly by the state of Finland).
 They also coordinate the Finnish Grid and Cloud Infrastructure.
 They have the largest known clusters in Finland.

 Data management isn’t just storage: if data is just put somewhere, you get a massive mess and data isn’t usable in even 5 years.
 Funders now require “data management plans”.
 Thus data management is not just a hot topic, it’s an important one.
-We have a whole section on data, and also there are higher level guides from Aalto.
+We have a whole section on data (not maintained much anymore), and also there are higher level guides from Aalto.
 If you just want to get something done, you should start with our Aalto-specific guideline for Science-IT data storage (used in CS, NBE, PHYS) - if you follow our plan, you will be doing better than most people.
 If you have specific questions, there is an official service email address you can use (see the Aalto pages), or you can ask the Science-IT team.

 Aalto has many data storage options, most free.
 In general, you should put your data in some centralized location shared with your group: if you keep it only on your own systems, the data dies when you leave.
 We manage data by projects: a group of people with shared access and a leader.
 Groups provide flexibility, sharing, and long-term management (so that you don’t lose or forget about data every time someone leaves).
 You should request as many projects as you need depending on how fine-grained you need access control, and each can have its own members and quota.
 You can read about the storage locations available and storage service policy.

-Triton has 2PB of non-backed up data storage on the high-performance Lustre filesystem.
+Triton has 5PB of non-backed up data storage on the high-performance Lustre filesystem.
 This is used for large active computation purposes.
 The Triton nodes have an incredible bandwidth to this and it is very fast and parallel.
 This is mounted by default at Science-IT departments, and can be by default in other departments too.

 Aalto provides “work” and “teamwork” centralized filesystems which are large, backed up, snapshotted, shared: everything you may want.
 Within the Science-IT departments, Science-IT and department IT manages it and provides access.
 For other schools/departments, both are provided by Aalto ITS but you will have to figure out your school’s policies yourself.
 It’s possible to hook this storage into whatever else you need over the network.
 (In general, “work” is organized by the Aalto hierarchy, while “teamwork” is flatter.
 If you consider yourself mainly Aalto staff who fits in the hierarchy, work is probably better.
 If you consider yourself a research who collaborates with whoever, teamwork is better.)
 Teamwork instructions